 The art world is not immune to the gender inequities fought in every corner of our lives.
 Women have never been treated equally in the art world, and today they remain underrepresented and undervalued in museums, galleries, and auction houses.
-In an effort to shine a light on this inequality, we compiled the most annoying (and accurate) facts about women in the art world.
+While RedDot is doing its part to highlight the many amazing female artists across the country and around the world, we would be remiss if we did not shine light on this art world inequality.
+Keep reading to learn the most annoying (but accurate) facts about women in the art world.

 1. The top three museums in the world, the British Museum (est. 1753), the Louvre (est. 1793), and The Metropolitan Museum of Art (est. 1870) have never had female directors.